chrisbreiding/zunder/README.md

 $ gulp zunder
 ```

 Runs scaffolding to get you started.
-Adds boilerplate files, including some Stylus files, a basic React 'app', an example dev server API, and Font Awesome for your icon needs.
+Adds boilerplate files, including some SCSS files, a basic React 'app', an example dev server API, and Font Awesome for your icon needs.

 It will *not* override files that already exist.
 You can run it multiple times if necessary without worrying.